javierbyte/docs2epub/README.md

 ```

 With `yourprojectid` being the key on the `run.js` require.

+And you'll have your `.epub` on the `docs/downloads` directory!

+Remember to add the original documentation licence.
+And feel free to open an issue here or create a PR if you want to add your generated ebook to the library.

 # Features
 * Pluggable system to add more documentation sources.